jjangga0214/.dotfiles.debian.core/CAUTION.md

   - Check their CAUTION.md (if existing) as well.
     - [.dotfiles.oh-my-zsh/CAUTION.md](.dotfiles.oh-my-zsh/CAUTION.md)

+## installation

+Rust installation is interactive.
+Choose custom installation from the prompt.
+Then choose NOT auto-modifying `PATH` by installer.

 ## environment variables

 You can export env vars to override default.
 Every env var has default value and respects exported value over default.